What are Cookies?

 Cookies do lots of jobs on our Websites and Apps.
 However, most browsers and, in some cases, the settings on your mobile device, allow you to disable them if you would like to.

-You can also update your cookie preferences at any time via our Cookie Preference Centre by using the Manage Cookies link in the footer.
+You can also update your cookie preferences at any time via our Cookie Preference Centre by clicking on the Manage Cookies link in the footer.
 If you switch off cookies that you've previously accepted, then for technical reasons those cookies will not be deleted.
 To delete cookies from your browser, we recommend that you clear your browser data.

 If you disable cookies, you may find that you have a less personalised experience on our Websites and Apps and that certain parts of our Websites and Apps do not work at all or do not work correctly.